Vincent Price: Personal life

 claiming that Americans must fight against it because such prejudices within the United States fuel support for the nation's enemies.
 He was later appointed to the Indian Arts and Crafts Board under the Dwight D. Eisenhower administration; he called the appointment "kind of a surprise, since I am a Democrat".

 Price was supportive of his daughter Victoria when she came out as a lesbian and joined PFLAG as an honorary board member.
 He was critical of Anita Bryant's anti-gay rights campaign in the 1970s.
 Price was also one of the first celebrities to film a public service announcement to help allay public fears about HIV/AIDS.
 In an interview in 2015, Victoria said that her father confided in her his intimate relationships with men when she came out to him as a lesbian.

+Price was an Episcopalian by birth, but he made a deal with his third wife, the Australian actress Coral Browne, that he would convert to Catholicism if she became an American citizen.
+According to reports, Price took weekly instruction at a local parish, St. Victor, and was received into the Catholic Church sometime after 1987, a few years before his death in 1993.
+Price was also associated with St. Victor's Catholic Church in West Hollywood, which later held Browne's funeral Mass.
+Throughout his career, Price appeared in several major films with religious subject matter, including The Song of Bernadette (1943), The Keys of the Kingdom (1944), and The Ten Commandments (1956).